 IT245 - Introduction to Databases

 This course introduces relational database concepts and the role of databases in both Windows and Web applications.
 The course introduces basic data modeling and normalization concepts.
 Extensible Markup Language (XML) is also introduced.
-Prerequisite: None 50 hours 4.5 Quarter Credits

 IT250 - Project Management and Technical Documentation